MylesJMoore/ChestnutHill/README.md

 Chestnut Hill is a creative-first social media platform built with Laravel.
 It emphasizes psychological well-being, inspiration, and collaboration—combining the best of Twitter, Tumblr, and Pinterest.
 This README outlines the backend API endpoints built in **Phase 1** of the project.

----
+Chestnut Hill is a portfolio-grade project built to explore full-stack creativity—spanning backend (Laravel), frontend (React), DevOps, AI/ML, and scalable cloud architecture.

+## Built with love and chlorophyll!

 ## Technologies Used

 - Laravel 10
 - PHP 8.x
 - Laravel Sanctum for authentication
 - MySQL / MariaDB (or compatible)
 - Postman for API testing

 ---

-## 🚀 Getting Started (Local Setup)
+## Getting Started (Local Setup)

 ### 1. Clone & Install